muttalipkucuk/education-docker-basics/README.md

 __List of Docker commands__

-`docker runz – Runs a command in a new container.
+`docker run` – Runs a command in a new container.

 `docker start` – Starts one or more stopped containers